-Here are three things you should do when looking for and hiring a new employee:
+Good practice when looking for and hiring a new employee

-- When advertising for a candidate always identify the name of your organisation, if it's not obvious inform them of what data you will collect on them, and only ask relevant questions to the application.
+- When advertising for a candidate, employers should always identify the name of their organisation.
+They should tell candidates what data they’ll collect on them, and only ask relevant questions to the application

-- Inform all employees or applicants if an automated system is being used e.g. to shortlist candidates, how they can appeal any decisions made and always keep the system under review.
+- Inform all employees or applicants if an automated system is being used, for example, to shortlist candidates, how they can appeal any decisions made and always keep the system under review

 - Vetting should be done minimally and in the least intrusive way.
 Make sure vetting records are deleted after six months.

-- Consent isn’t usually needed to keep records but notify employees that records are being kept, and remind them of their rights under GDPR.
+- Consent isn’t usually needed to keep records but employers should let employees know that records are being kept, and remind them of their rights under GDPR.

-- When monitoring equality in the workplace ensure the sensitive data isn’t used for any other purposes and that employees have a good range of options in a form e.g. for ethnicity monitoring, to accurately identify themselves.
+- When monitoring equality in the workplace employers should ensure that sensitive data isn’t used for any other purposes

-- When detecting fraud inform trade unions or other representatives of proposed data matching exercises, explain how fraud prevention works to any new employees and don’t hand over worker data to outside organisations unless you think disclosing it would prevent a crime.
+- When detecting fraud, employers should inform trade unions or other representatives of proposed data matching exercises, explain how fraud prevention works to any new employees and don’t hand over worker data to outside organisations unless disclosing it would prevent a crime

-- When giving references make sure your staff know how much information to give out.
+- When giving references employers should make sure staff know how much information to give out

-- Ensure that all data requests are valid.
+- Employers must ensure that all data requests are valid.
 To be safe, check the identity of any person making a subject access or deletion request.

-- Store and transfer any data securely e.g. using encryption-based software and making sure access to employee data is limited to only those who need to see it
+- Store and transfer any data securely, for example, using encryption-based software and making sure access to employee data is limited to only those who need to see it

-- Set strong and unique passwords for yourself and make sure your employees do this, you can use a password manager
+- Set strong and unique passwords and make sure employees do this

 - Keep track of work devices by warning employees not to leave devices unattended, and encourage them to report lost or stolen mobile devices straight away so you can address it

-- Warn employees not to send personal emails (not related to work) or emails containing rude matters in case they receive a SAR (Subject Access Request).
-There was one embarrassing instance in a government law office where an employee had to stand up in court and formally admit to sending out emails on their work account that included insulting remarks about another employee.
-Try and avoid this!
+- Warn employees not to send personal emails (not related to work) or emails containing rude matters in case they receive a SAR (Subject Access Request)

 - Train employees well with GDPR.
-Make sure they know who the DPO is, their contact details and what to do if there’s a breach
+Make sure they know who their Data Protection Officer (DPO) is, their contact details and what to do if there’s a breach

 - Inform interviewers that a candidate may have the right to see their interview notes, and how to store this data